JasmeetSinghBali/misc_topics_orientations/README.md

 > NOTE- **use open-close to break out deep nested switch or if-else statements but at the same time dont overengineer it though if a small modification does the trick then no need to just create new class or function for a new functionality**

-> C) liskov-substitution principle (highly usable in OOPS style programming)
+> C) liskov-substitution principle (highly usable in OOPS style programming) but better to follow COMPOSITION PATTERN INSTEAD ALWAYS

 - for an object of class cars, and every single place we use the cars class we should be able to replace it with one of its subclass(car type orcompany etc..) then typeCars class that is inherits from cars class then every single place we use cars we should be able to use typeCars class